cdonnachie/kylacoin-stratum-proxy/README.md

 - **Username**: Your Kylacoin address (e.g., `KYourKylacoinAddress.worker1`)
 - **Password**: Any value

 The first address that connects becomes the payout address for Kylacoin rewards.
-Lyncoin rewards go to the configured `LCN_WALLET_ADDRESS`.
+If `LCN_WALLET_ADDRESS` is configured, Lyncoin rewards go to that address.
+If `LCN_WALLET_ADDRESS` is blank, only Kylacoin will be mined (primary-only mode).

 #### Sample Miner Commands